Social Work PhD

 - Independent study

-High-quality supervision is an integral part of the programme, and students are typically allocated two supervisors with appropriate expertise from among the academic staff.
+High-quality supervision is an integral part of the programme, and students are allocated two supervisors with appropriate expertise from among the academic staff.
 Students are also assigned an advisor for further support.

 The supervisory team will assist the PhD applicant throughout the study ensuring academic objectives are met and suitable training is provided in core skills fundamental to the research.